coreboot/coreboot/Documentation/getting_started/kconfig.md

 for all of its symbols.

 The coreboot makefile forces the config.h file to be included into all coreboot C files.
-This is done in Makefile.inc on the compiler command line using the “-include $(obj)/config.h” command line option.
+This is done in Makefile.mk on the compiler command line using the “-include $(obj)/config.h” command line option.

 Example of various symbol types in the config.h file: